kids-first/kf-dev-single-cell-rna/README.md

 [SoupX](https://github.com/constantAmateur/SoupX) is used for subtraction of the RNA background.
 [Scrublet](https://github.com/swolock/scrublet) is used to score and predict doublets.
 Decontaminated outputs are aggregated using the [Seurat](https://satijalab.org/seurat/) R package from the Satija lab at the New York Genome Center.
+A custom QC R markdown notebook developed by @AntoniaChroni is also run, which includes as it's main engine Seurat and [scooter](https://github.com/igordot/scooter)

 ## [Smart Seq 2 Workflow](docs/SMART_SEQ2.md)